kgish/viriciti-assignment-export/README.md

 ## Architecture

-The architecture needs to ensure that the export service will remain robust during periods of high traffic, e.g. instensive usage by multiple users exporting large volumes of data at the samer time.
+The architecture needs to ensure that the export service will remain robust during periods of high traffic, e.g. intensive usage by multiple users exporting large volumes of data at the same time.

 This means for example that the MongoDB will not become overloaded and that no performance hits arise for those trying to export the data.